Vestibular Rehabilitation

 How Successful is Vestibular Rehabilitation Therapy?

 Many times, vestibular rehabilitation therapy will be the only treatment needed.
 Other times, it is a part of the presurgery/postsurgery treatment plan.
-In most cases, if patients continue to perform the exercises they have learned, balance and dizziness problems decrease significantly or completely disappear.What are the Types of Exercises I Will Learn in a Vestibular Rehabilitation Program?
+In most cases, if patients continue to perform the exercises they have learned, balance and dizziness problems decrease significantly or completely disappear.

-Examples of exercises you might learn include:- Vision stability training
+Examples of exercises you might learn include:

 - Posture training